 Ultimately, Frank reveals the primary equation: reach x impact.
 In traditional media, reach was the dominant focus.
 However, the tables have turned where now social content thrives.
 Impact is how much the content affects the consumer and making sure the audience understands/connects.
 What value will the content have for the consumer?
 Although it is still important for brands to try and reach as many consumers as they can, targeting niche audiences will have a stronger impact and value.

 Of course, BuzzFeed didn’t get all of this on the first try.
 It took repetitive experimenting and taking risks implementing new ideas for them to get to where they are today.
 BuzzFeed’s various channels boast 1.2 billion views per month.
-That sounds like an unbelievable number, but with the amount of videos and content they create and upload per week, 1.2 billion is a given.
+That sounds like an unbelievable number, but with the number of videos and content they create and upload per week, 1.2 billion is a given.
 On top of that, they figured out not only how to make brilliant content, but also content that people naturally want to share.
 And through their breakthrough, BuzzFeed is able to share their success with brands to reach the ultimate balance of reach and impact.
 Their most successful collaboration with Purina produced “Dear Kitten”, which gathered over 22 million views.